kodeaask/oxford-genai-azure-mlops/README.md

 ## Hand in

 Send a link to your repository on GitHub to your teacher.
+The link can be in the pasted in a word document and submitted.